packit/packit.dev/content/faq/_index.md

 download the spec file in a hook `post_upstream_clone`.
 Add a command, `wget` or `curl`, for downloading your RPM spec file from Fedora dist-git repository.

-The configuration file with downloading the RPM spec file now looks:
+The configuration file with downloading the RPM spec file now looks like this:

 ```yaml
 specfile_path: packit.spec